pyroll-project/pyroll-gui/README.md

 * Ctrl-Shift-C: Plot contour lines of input profile and groove options

 ### Example projects
 Under tests/pyroll-core-readme-example.xml is an example XML file that can be loaded (File -> Load from XML...).
-It contains enough information to start the solve process.
+It contains enough information to start the simulation.

 ----